Title of statistical activity: Pension funds

 3.5.
 Statistical unit Entity for which information is sought and for which statistics are ultimately compiled.

-Mandatory pension fund
+Mandatory and voluntary pension fund

 3.6.
 Statistical population The total membership or population or "universe" of a defined class of people, objects or events.